ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

 But to no avail.
 What is going on?
-Is there a bug in the MS Component code?
+"There's a bug in the MS Component code" is a common conclusion.

 ### Task.Delay

 I search further and find `await Task.Delay(1)`.
-I start typing `await` and the Visual Studio editor adds an `async` to my method:
+Looks asynchronous, but let's try it in my code.
+I start typing `await` and the Visual Studio editor automatically adds an `async` to my method:

 ```csharp
     protected override async void OnInitialized()
 ```

-I complete the change.
+I complete the change, and it compiles.
+It must be OK.

 ```csharp
     protected override async void OnInitialized()